 Caring for houseplants brings a deep sense of satisfaction to green witches.
 The loving nature of checking each plant and dispensing water and fertilizer, repotting when necessary, pruning, dividing, propagating, and rearranging the collection blankets the minds in a therapeutic focus when a green witch connects with the plants within his or her care.
 Propagating new shoots and sharing with friends is an intense gesture of trust and love.

 Experimenting with herbs in cooking is often a fun activity for green witches, who may also grow herbs in the garden and then harvest and dry them.
-Some green witches like to specialize in learning the medicinal properties of the native plants and herbs.
+Some green witches like to specialize in learning the medicinal properties of native plants and herbs.

 To all my fellow green witches out there, it’s a joy connecting with you!
 Please share your favorite activities, rituals, et cetera so we can learn from each other.
 I’d love to hear how you’ve embraced your green witch identity!